-We paid dividends of \$0.09 per share in fiscal 2018, \$0.09 per share in fiscal 2019 and \$0.12 per share during the first nine months of fiscal 2020.
-On September 2, 2020, our board of directors authorized a dividend of \$0.09 per share of outstanding common stock, which was paid on September 15, 2020 to stockholders of record as of September 2, 2020.
+We paid dividends of \$ per share in fiscal 2018, \$ per share in fiscal 2019 and \$ per share in fiscal 2020.
 We intend to evaluate our dividend policy in future years depending on the cash position of our company and alternate uses for capital.